stigward/stigward.github.io/_posts/2022-09-26-swordmaster-pwn-chal.md

 ```

 ### Step 3:
 Similar to the above step, we need to interact with the program to exploit the UAF bug and get our heap base address.
-We do so by sending `5` to delete our player's class, and then sending 3 to display our stats.
-We can parse the recieved line and grab the heap address.
-We know from our previous recon that the recieved address is the pointer to the previously allocated chunk at this point in the program, the heap layout will always be the same, so we can use a static offset to get back to the heap base.
+We do so by sending `5` to delete our player's class, and then sending `3` to display our stats.
+We can parse the received line and grab the leaked hex value, which we know from our previous recon will be the value of the previously allocated chunk.
+At this point in the program, the heap layout will always be the same, so we can use a static offset to get back to the heap base.

 ```python
 p.recvuntil(b'>> ')